 2. Sort by & Export

 You can find one more filtering feature at the top right corner of the page.
+Stats leads you to Review Graph.
 Sort by helps you to see newest, oldest, negative, positive, long or short reviews above all others.

 Moreover, for more convenient analysis you can Export all information available for reviews including date, country, author, rating, title, content and tags.
 Just select the right format — CSV or Excel, your download will start automatically.